 I spend time growing tomatoes, green beans, zucchini, herbs and some peppers.
 I found that when I could divert my attention from the intense work of the arts, I could refresh and renew myself to come back with new and different perspectives.
 I believe cultivating creativity requires a dynamic life that involves family, friends and just other activities, away from the arts world.

 What are you watching, reading, and/or listening to?

-I am currently reading Frederick Douglas by David W. Blight, Mediocre by Ijeoma Oluo and I just finished Caste by Isabel Wilkerson.
+I am currently reading Frederick Douglas by David W. Blight, Mediocre by Ijeoma Oluo, and I just finished Caste by Isabel Wilkerson.
 Isabel Wilkerson is an amazing writer.
 Her other book, The Warmth of Other Suns, is outstanding!
 During Covid I have come to learn there is a lot of good TV out right now.
 There are so many documentaries to watch.
-The Color of Compromise, by Jemar Tisby is a curriculum with the video series.
+The Color of Compromise, by Jemar Tisby has a curriculum with the video series.
 Very good.